andrewjarkwahwong/dft-electrocatalysis-Janik/Barrier_Calculator_2023/README_Barriers_Calc.md

 # Available Tools
+Python Scripts: Barrier_EDL_Base.py
 Excel Notebook: Excel_Barrier_EDL.xlsx
 Jupyter Notebook: Jupyter_Barriers_EDL.ipynb
-Python Scripts: Barrier_EDL_Base.py and Barrier_E_and_d.py
 Bash scripts: polar and getenergies

---Inputs--
+--General Inputs--

 Initial/Final States:
 1. DFT Free Energies: Output of DFT energies with corrections (ex: ZPVE, TS) to Free Energies.
 Note that the reference state and initial state are important to choose.
-Generally, we use bare surface + $\frac{1}{2}$ H $_2$ and reference to this potential or the H* on the surface and reference to the equilibrium potential of this state.
+Generally for proton-electron transfer, we use bare surface + $\frac{1}{2}$ H $_2$ and reference to this potential or the H* on the surface and reference to the equilibrium potential of this state. (eV)
 2. Dipole Moment: Dipole Moments calculated from VASP (IDIPOL =3, LDIPOL = .TRUE.) for initial and final states.
-Both should be turned on.
-I also would test whether
+Turning LDIPOL on or off affects the magnitude.
+Units are e$\AA$
-3. Polarizability: Refer to Supplemental Section 3 of how to calculate the polarizability of the surface and the adsorbate
+3. Polarizability: Refer to Supplemental Section 3 of how to calculate the polarizability of the surface and the adsorbate.
+The script corrects for the polarizability to calculate only the polarizability change of the adsorbate, not the metal.
+Units are e$\AA$$^2$V$^-1$

 Cell Parameters:
-4. Volume: Volume of the bare surface slab (ase gui can provide this quickly via quick info)
+4. Volume: Volume of the bare surface slab (ase gui can provide this quickly via quick info) ($\AA$$^3$)
-5. Height: Total height of the surface slab
+5. Height: Total height of the surface slab ($\AA$)
-6. Fermi Energy: Fermi Energy of the bare surface slab
+6. Fermi Energy: Fermi Energy of the bare surface slab. (eV)
 7. Vacuum Potential: Vacuum Potential determined from either the WAVECAR or CHGCAR (LVHAR=.TRUE.)
+(V-abs)
 8. Bare Metal Polarizability: Polarizability of the bare metal slab with no adsorbate (Same procedure as Input #3)

 Potential Range: